Thursday, 1 August 2024

 We can highly recommend the ABBA Museum experience.
 (Elke would love this!).
 The museum’s motto is: Walk in.
 Dance out.

 That evening we went to dinner in the hotel.
 The meal was lovely.
 Who wouldn’t like Swedish meatballs?
 Our waiter picked our Australian accents right away.
 We asked if Stockholm was his hometown only to be informed that he was Welsh.
 He had lived in Stockholm for 25 years.
 He had left the Welsh seaside town of Conwy when he was 18 years old.
 He was very surprised when we said that we knew where Conwy was and had visited there in 2018.
-We also mentioned that we had visited Dublin: He didn’t seem impressed.
+We also mentioned that we had visited Cardiff in Wales: He didn’t seem impressed.
 Apparently, the northern Welsh don’t like the more urbanite southern Welsh – go figure.
 Maybe it’s like North vs Southern Queensland.

 No comments: